usualnik/Portfolio/README.md

 ![OVERFLOW Code example2](images/OveflowCode2.png)

-I'am not reall good at code structure and architecture right now.
+I am not really good at code structure and architecture right now.
 It's more of a all in once for me, but i'am constantly trying to learn and become better.

 Although, i am always open to feedback.